 Step 2: Sorting

-Once it arrives at a recycling facility, plastic must be separated into various plastic types.
+Once it arrives at a recycling facility, plastic must be separated into various types of plastic.
 That’s because the various types of polymers melt at different temperatures and don’t tend to mix well to make new products.
 They may also be sorted by properties like use, thickness and color.

 Facilities employ a range of sorting techniques, including hand-picking non-recyclable and clearly dirty items.
 Some centers may use magnets to get rid of metals, for example, or high-tech optical sorting machines with sensors that measure the varying wavelengths that reflect off these plastics to distinguish between them.